calaldees/teacherEducation/teacherEducation/how-observe.md

     * How is technology used by the teacher and students
     * What routines are in place
         * Why were these created?
 How do they assist learning
+    * What wall displays are in place - are they actively used in lessons?
+    * What % of time are TeacherTalking, StudentsCollaborating, StudentsIndependent

 ---